 To understand a porpoise on landing, we must first understand what causes an airplane to bounce on landing.

 Typically newbie pilots bounce in landing.
-The reason for inexperienced pilots to bounce on landing is because:
+The reason inexperienced pilots bounce on landing is that:

 - Either they sink too fast over the runway;